jleal-pnet/odoo/doc/reference/javascript_reference.rst

 -----------------------

 In short, the *webClient*, instance of *WebClient* is the root component of the whole user interface.
-Its responsability is to orchestrate all various subcomponents, and to provide services, such as rpcs, local storage and more.
+Its responsibility is to orchestrate all various subcomponents, and to provide services, such as rpcs, local storage and more.

 In runtime, the web client is a single page application.
 It does not need to